-Keeping with our “Rock Without Borders” theme this weekend – another artist who gives further evidence the French Rock scene is alive and well and kicking ass.
-Izia (Higelin), daughter of the late and legendary Jacques Higelin and sister of Arthur H., she has certainly made a name for herself while maintaining the legacy of one of French Pop music’s great families.
+Ending up our “Rock Without Borders” theme this week – another artist who gives further evidence the French Rock scene is alive and well and kicking ass.
+Izia (Higelin), daughter of the late and legendary Jacques Higelin and sister of Arthur H. (who I ran a gig from earlier this week), she has certainly made a name for herself while maintaining the legacy of one of French Pop music’s great families.

 At the ripe old age of 28 (come September 24th) Izia is a seasoned veteran as well as actor with three studio albums under her belt and seven feature films to her credit; three of which have been awarded or nominated for prestigious awards, including a César award for Most Promising Actress in 2012 for her debut in Mauvaise Fille (Bad Girl).